-You may petition the court for a name change.
-If you are under age 18, written notice must be given to your parents or legal guardian.
+In addition, you may petition the court for a name change.
+If you are under the age of 18, written notice usually must be given to your parents or legal guardian.
 You may also need to have your parents’ consent, or have a guardian appointed for the purpose of changing your name.
 A name change for a minor child is not an adoption.

-Several documents are needed for a name change, prepared and given to the court with a filing fee, or fee waiver forms.
-A brief hearing may be required when the judge reviews the documents and asks some basic questions.
+Several documents are needed for a name change, which must be prepared and given to the court with a filing fee or fee waiver forms.
+A brief hearing will be required where the judge reviews the documents and may ask some basic questions.

 You can prepare the papers, or you may hire a lawyer to prepare and file the documents and represent you in court.
-If you are doing your own legal work you should review sections of the Oregon Revised Statutes, the Uniform Trial Court Rules, and the Local Trial Court rules of your county, before filing.
+If you are doing your own legal work, note that the process is governed by sections of the Oregon Revised Statutes, the Uniform Trial Court Rules and the local trial court rules of your county.

 If you are under 18 years old, or if you wish to change the names of your whole family, more documents are needed.
 You may also find a lawyer helpful in those types of cases.